Feluda: Television

 From 1999 to 2001 Bangladesh Television (BTV) aired nine Feluda TV films.
 The series gained a huge popularity in Bangladesh.

-In the Hindi telefilm Kissa Kathmandu Mein (1985), Feluda was played by Shashi Kapoor, Jatayu by Mohan Agashe, Topshe by Alankar Joshi and Magan Lal Meghraj once again by Utpal Dutt.
-Feluda was played by Soumitra Chatterjee in two Bengali Feluda telefilms made in 1992, while Sabyasachi Chakrabarty played that role in Feluda telefilms made later.
-After the death of Santosh Dutta Jatayu was played by Rabi Ghosh in the first two TV films, after his death Anup Kumar played Jatayu and finally by Bibhu Bhattacharya.
-In Sandip Ray's ten Feluda TV films Topshe was played by Saswata Chatterjee.

 Sandip Ray has sold the rights of Feluda stories to Bangladeshi production company Kandy Productions, who are producing a TV series inspired by the original Feluda series.
 It premiered on Channel i as well as digitally on Bioscopelive from September, 2017.
-The series will be available in India on the digital platform Addatimes Digital.
+The series is available in India on the digital platform Addatimes Digital.
 Dhaka based Kandy Production is producing the series jointly with Top of Mind Creations, another Bangladeshi TV and film production house.
-Parambrata Chatterjee plays Feluda and Riddhi Sen plays Topshe.
-The first season of the series is directed by Parambrata Chatterjee.
+This series depicted Feluda as a modern time detective.
+It has three episodes titled as 'Sheyal Devta Rahashya','Ghurghutiyar Ghotona' and 'Golokdham Rahashya.Parambrata Chatterjee plays Feluda and Riddhi Sen plays Topshe.
+The series is directed by Parambrata Chatterjee.'.